shruthi58/games/README.md

 # games
-rock paper scissors
-basic games to learn javascript.
-My first follow along project i did to learn javascript,an easy rock paper scissors game to get my foot into understanding how to work with javascript. follow along using freecodecamp video!

 ball slider game
  a basic game that i coded on my for the very first time to implement basics of javascript.